RAGA

 ABOUT THE ARTIST

 Wilhelm Van Langendonck has imbibed North India’s classical music tradition into his own nature.
 With intention, he explores the unfoldment of raga through slow and moderate tempi.
-His music can best be described as lyrical, nuanced, and tranquil.
+His music can best be described as lyrical and nuanced.

 “I am engaging not with anything superficial – but with something essential.
 In my practice, all discrete tonal relations – and the subtle ways in which they affect me — are meticulously explored.”

-Wilhelm was a sitar apprentice to Ashok Pathak and learned Dhrupad singing from Sayeed-ud'din Dagar, both esteemed personalities within the Indian music pantheon and torchbearers of their respective family heritages.
+Wilhelm was a sitar apprentice to Ashok Pathak (eldest son of Balaram Pathak) and learned Dhrupad singing from Sayeed Dagar, both esteemed personalities within the Indian music pantheon and torchbearers of their respective family heritages.

 "The time spent with my teachers was definitely not easy.
-As our expectations ran high, some opposing feelings and conflicting ideas emerged.
-In retrospect this too has had its purpose.
+Expectations ran high.
 Beyond the transmission of knowledge and artistry, what was instilled in me — and what I feel most grateful for — is a love and a passion for music.
-To receive and learn from such valuable sources, has certainly been a blessing and a grace."
+To receive and learn from such valuable sources has certainly been a blessing and a grace."